-This approach requires all websites to be running in a single instance of Kentico, while they can use completely different domains.
+This approach requires all websites to be running in a single instance of Kentico.
+The sites can still use completely different domains.

-With this option enabled, no further configuration is necessary - users only need to enter their logon credentials once.
-After that, they can switch between different sites running on Kentico using the Site drop-down list, without the need to enter their logon credentials for each domain.
+With this option enabled, no further configuration is necessary – users only need to enter their logon credentials once.
+After that, they can switch between different sites running on the given Kentico instance, without the need to enter their logon credentials for each domain.

 Single sign-on API

-The single sign-on functionality is also achievable on your custom pages using the Kentico API.
+You can implement single sign-on functionality on custom pages using the Kentico API.
 The following code example shows how to authenticate a user with a particular username in your code:

 string userName = "testuser"; // Authenticates the user with the specified user name CMS.Membership.AuthenticationHelper.AuthenticateUser(userName, true, false);